 A. Poshtkohi, M.B.
 Ghaznavi-Ghoushchi, K. Saghafi, Extreme-Scale Spacetime-Parallel Modeling and Simulation of Ordinary and Partial Differential Equations Using Exponential Integrators, 2019, under preparation.

 A. Poshtkohi, M.B.
-Ghaznavi-Ghoushchi, K. Saghafi, Optimistic Synchronization and Tool Flow for Massively Accelerating SystemC on Many-Core HPC Clusters, submitted to Cluster Computing, Springer, 2018.
+Ghaznavi-Ghoushchi, K. Saghafi, Optimistic Synchronization and Tool Flow for Massively Accelerating SystemC on Many-Core HPC Clusters, in review, 2018.

 A. Poshtkohi, M.B.
 Ghaznavi-Ghoushchi, K. Saghafi, Optimistic Modeling and Simulation of Complex Hardware Platforms and Embedded Systems on Many-Core HPC Clusters, IEEE Transactions on Parallel and Distributed Systems, July 2018.
 (IF=3.971), doi: 10.1109/TPDS.2018.2860014, View Online.